claimdocadmin/pjson/README.md

 The `last_updated_epoch` is an integer of  the Unix epoch for the last update to the enumeration.
-A Unx epoch (or Unix time or POSIX time or Unix timestamp) is the number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds (in ISO8601: 1970-01-01T00:00:00Z).
+A Unix epoch (or Unix time or POSIX time or Unix timestamp) is the number of seconds that have elapsed since January 1, 1970 (midnight UTC/GMT), not counting leap seconds (in ISO8601: 1970-01-01T00:00:00Z).